kyma-project/busola/examples/custom-extension/README.md

 # Set Up Your Custom Busola Extension

-This example contains a basic custom extension, that queries all deployments of a selected namespace of your cluster, and additionally retrieves the current weather data for Munich, Germany from an external weather API.
+This example contains a basic custom extension that queries all deployments of a selected namespace of your cluster.
+Additionally, it retrieves the current weather data for Munich, Germany, from an external weather API.

 To set up and deploy your own custom Busola extension, follow these steps.

-### 1. Adjust Static HTML Content
+1. Adjust the static HTML content.

 Edit the `ui.html` file to define the static HTML content for your custom extension.

----

-### 2. Configure Dynamic Components
+2. Configure dynamic components.

 Set up dynamic or behavioral components by modifying the custom element defined in the `script.js` file.

-- **Accessing Kubernetes Resources**: Use the `fetchWrapper` function to interact with cluster resources through the Kubernetes API.
+- **Accessing Kubernetes resources**: Use the `fetchWrapper` function to interact with cluster resources through the Kubernetes API.

-- **Making External API Requests**: Use the `proxyFetch` function to handle requests to external APIs that are subject to CORS regulations.
+- **Making external API requests**: Use the `proxyFetch` function to handle requests to external APIs that are subject to CORS regulations.

----

-### 3. Define Extension Metadata
+3. Define extension metadata

 Update the `general.yaml` file to define metadata for your custom extension.

-#### ⚠️ Important:
+> [!
+WARNING]

-Ensure that the `general.customElement` property matches the name of the custom element defined in `script.js`.
+> Ensure that the `general.customElement` property matches the name of the custom element defined in `script.js`.
 The script is loaded only once, and this property is used to determine whether the custom element is already defined.

----

-### 4. Deploy Your Extension
+4. Deploy your extension

-Before running the deployment command, ensure that your **Kubeconfig** is correctly exported and points to the desired cluster.
+Before running the deployment command, ensure that your `kubeconfig` is correctly exported and points to the desired cluster.
 You can check the current context by running:

 ```bash
 kubectl config current-context